 - Cardiovascular disease

 - Obstructive sleep apnea

-“Weight loss surgery appears to set in motion certain chemical changes in the patient’s body that help set up better control of blood sugar levels,” explains Dr. William Fuller, bariatric surgeon with the in San Diego, California.
+“Weight loss surgery appears to set in motion certain chemical changes in the patient’s body that help set up better control of blood sugar levels,” explains William Fuller, MD, bariatric surgeon with the Scripps Clinic Center for Weight Management in San Diego, California.
 He has performed more than 1,000 bariatric surgeries, with an emphasis on minimally invasive and laparoscopic approaches.
 “After the procedure, gut hormones involved in appetite and weight reduction are altered.”

 About 30–40 percent of Dr. Fuller’s patients have diabetes.
 “We’ve seen blood sugar control start to improve in the weeks to months after surgery, even before large amounts of weight loss,” he says.
 “As a result, diabetes goes into remission or patients are able to scale back medications.
 There is often a positive change to the cardiovascular system and an extended lifespan.”